univention/univention-corporate-server/doc/app-center/configurations.rst

 There may be reasons why an App needs to have its own FQDN within the UCS domain.
-Some Apps may not be able to configure a web interface that integrates well into the default Apache sites of UCS (see :ref:`Web interface <create-app-with-docker-web-interface>`).
+Some Apps may not be able to configure a web interface that integrates well into the default Apache sites of UCS, see :ref:`Web interface <create-app-with-docker-web-interface>`.

 To avoid naming collisions, the App's FQDN should reference the Docker Host's FQDN, e.g, ``myapp.ucs-primary.domain.tld``.
 UCS can do the